-Local experts share their selections for worry-free wine options this Thanksgiving
+Hudson Valley experts share their selections for worry-free vino options this holiday season.

 With so many tastes making their appearance on your Thanksgiving table, choosing the wine to complement your menu may seem like a challenge.
 But we’ll let you in on a secret: There are no rules when it comes to picking the right one.
 “If you like it, buy it,” says Tim Gonzales, co-director of the tasting room at Millbrook Vineyards and Winery.
 “Start with the styles of wine you like, and build from there.”

 You can, however, select wines that will enhance the feast.
-Here’s what the experts are suggesting this November:
+Here’s what the experts suggest this November:

 Begin with a sparkler.
 “I love a sparkling wine for Thanksgiving,” says Bob Barrow, winemaker at Brotherhood Winery in Washingtonville.
 “It is always refreshing and palate cleansing, leaving you ready for more food.”
 Debbie Gioquindo, CSW, aka “The Hudson Valley Wine Goddess,” says your sparkler doesn’t have to be expensive.
 She recommends a Spanish Cava, Prosecco or Grower Champagne.